 Balat, the old Jewish quarters which was repopulated when Sultan Bayezid II invited all of the Jews who were kicked out of Spain as part of the Spanish Inquisition in 1492 to live here.

 And Fener, the old Roman/Greek district, have some of the most distinguished, inspiring architecture that you are like to come across in this city.

 And most tourists never see it, although it’s getting more popular each year.
 People that live in these neighborhoods (poor to middle class) come from all parts of Turkey and the diversity you see in the houses is only paralleled by the diversity you encounter in the streets.
 It’s said that Turkish life happens on the streets – in no place is that more true than these neighborhoods.

 THE COOLEST THING TO DO IN ISTANBUL BECAUSE IT IS A CULMINATION OF ALL THE OTHER COOL THINGS TO DO

 The premier tour that Istanbul has to offer.
 You might wonder if it’s just a coincidence that this is also called the ‘other’.
 Well, it’s not.
 We created it about 19 months ago, and we truly believe that it is the one thing all Istanbul travellers must do.
 We take our participants away from the tourist traps that Istanbul has created (the Old town, Taksim square, the Grand Bazar) and provide them with a true cultural journey into the heart (or, to be fair, the many hearts) of this city.
-It is a 14-hour day marked by unique activities, amazing people, delicious food, humour, honesty and fun.
+It is a 14-hour day marked by unique activities, amazing people, delicious food, humor, honesty and fun.
 We provide you with fish-eye views, birds-eye views, explorations of Balat and Fener and countless other experiences that you won’t soon forget.